 Two non-avian SCCs were included in the Screening Tool output, with Insecta-Aloeides caledoni and Mammalia-Bunolagus monticularis listed as 'Medium' sensitivity.
 The desktop study revealed two SCCs potentially present in the study site that were not included in the Screening Tool output, namely Grey Rhebok (Pelea capreolus) and Leopard (Panthera pardus).
-Both Riverine Rabbit and Grey Rhebok were confirmed as present within the study site, while Leopard was considered to have a high probability of utilizing at least parts of the study site on occasion.
+Grey Rhebok were confirmed as present within the project site, while Riverine Rabbit was confirmed as present in the surrounding area but not within the project boundary.
+Leopard were considered to have a high probability of utilizing at least parts of the study site on occasion.
 The Caledon Copper (Aloeides caledoni) is considered Least Concern and unlikely to occur in areas identified for development.
-Riverine Rabbit is considered the primary SCC relevant to the proposed development.